 Kate Sierzputowski is a freelance writer and curator based in Chicago.
 Fascinated by artists’ studio processes, she founded the website INSIDE\WITHIN to physically explore and archive the creative spaces of Chicago’s emerging and established artists.
 In addition to writing for Colossal, Kate also contributes art writing to Hyperallergic, the Chicago Reader, and Teen Vogue, is a co-director of the artist-run gallery space Julius Caesar, and is half of the curatorial duo Episode with Mary Eleanor Wallace.
 You can follow studio explorations, gallery visits, and other peeks into Chicago’s terrain on Twitter and Instagram.

 Editor & Contributing Writer

-Laura Staugaitis manages The Colossal Shop and special projects at Colossal.
-Despite growing up in rural upstate New York, Laura was raised with an intense appreciation of arts and culture and studied fine art at Williams College.
-She has worked with a wide range of creative startups in Chicago and Denver.
-She currently resides in Chicago.
+In addition to writing, Laura Staugaitis manages The Colossal Shop and steers Colossal’s special projects, brand partnerships, and curatorial endeavors.
+Despite growing up in rural upstate New York, Laura was raised with an intense appreciation of arts and culture and studied studio art at Williams College.
+She has worked with a wide range of creative startups in Chicago and Denver and has published writing in Fellow Magazine, Pure Green Magazine, Heddels, and Serious Eats.
+She currently resides in Chicago with her honorifically named cats Lula and Theo.
 You can follow her on Instagram.